 The Usual Suspects

-For 95 percent of The Usual Suspects, the film feels like a heist film with unsuspected consequences for the band of men involved.
+For 95 percent of The Usual Suspects, it feels like a standard addition to the genre of mafia movies with unexpected consequences for the band of men involved.
 The underlying mafia elements – recalling the infamous Keyser Söze – who hired the thieves, seems like simple window-dressing to explain certain expositional motivations.

-However, that remaining 5 percent of the film reveals one of the most shocking and unexpected turns in cinematic history and solidifies not only Söze as a mastermind, but also a gangster with unmatched cerebral qualities.
+However, that remaining 5 percent of the film reveals one of the most shocking and unexpected turns in cinematic history and solidifies Söze as a mastermind and ensures the film is remembered as one of the best mafia movies ever.

-Although this compilation is decidedly slanted to more modern fare, it would be a travesty to leave out Raoul Walsh’s 1949 classic, White Heat.
+Although this compilation is decidedly slanted to more modern fare, it would be a travesty to leave out Raoul Walsh’s 1949 classic, White Heat – one of the best gangster movies of the last century.

 Starring James Cagney in the role of a lifetime as Cody Jarrett, a complex criminal who thinks and reacts with humanistic qualities despite the propensity of characters back then to feel quite Vaudevillian, the film explores the depths of criminal behavior and the impact on those on the periphery.